DeanLemans/deanlemans.github.io/content/journal.md

 Bruh i stopped taking notes.
 But i finnaly got my 6 day streak back and i now always read 1 hour on the bus
 And im almost done with atomic habits
 And im working ahead on my homework although i still need to start on my personality homework
-And the homework im working ahead on is my gamedev homework (My goad)
+And the homework im working ahead on is my gamedev homework

 ---